discoproject/disco/doc/howto/administer.rst

      node as an unknown node instead of as a failed node, and the number of additional node failures tolerated by DDFS does not change.
 However, this voids safety, since Disco might allow more nodes hosting DDFS data to fail than is safe.
-If this happens, :ref:`gcrr` might not suffice to replicate the missing blobs and tags, and some data might be permanently lost.
+For example, if the replication factor is set to 3, Disco might treat two additional node failures as safe, whereas actually those two nodes might be hosting the last two remaining replicas of a blob, the third replica being lost when the first node was removed from the configuration.
+If this happens, :ref:`gcrr` will not suffice to replicate the missing blobs and tags, and some data might be permanently lost.

 The drawback of both of these approaches is that there is no indication provided by Disco as to when, if ever, DDFS is in a